mmdanggg2/D3D9DrvRTX/README.md

 3. Extract the files into the `System` folder. (the RTX Remix `d3d9.dll` and `.trex` should be here too)
 4. Configure the game to use the `Direct3D 9 RTX Optimised` render device in the menus.

-	Or update the game's .ini configuration file (eg. `UnrealTournament.ini`)  by changing these lines under the `[Engine.Engine]` section:
+	Alternatively, or if there is not menu option, you can update the game's .ini configuration file (eg. `UnrealTournament.ini`) by changing these lines under the `[Engine.Engine]` section:

 	```ini
 	[Engine.Engine]